PINTO0309/onnx2tf/README.md

 - [x] Output in Keras H5 format.
 - [x] Automatically run [onnx-simplifier](https://github.com/daquexian/onnx-simplifier) (onnxsim) backend and optimize onnx files before model transformation.
 - [x] Added the ability to automatically generate each OP name and assign OP names to ONNX files in the old format.
+- [x] Supports model splitting.
+Interrupts model transformation at the specified output name and outputs the model partitioned into subgraphs.

 ## Demo
 Video speed is adjusted approximately 50 times slower than actual speed.